seashello/power-outages/README.md

 ## Assessment of Missingness
 ### NMAR Analysis
 My data has a lot of missing values.
 Not missing at random (NMAR) means that there is missingness based on the values itself.
 Columns such as "Demand Loss Mw" and "Customers Affected" may be NMAR...
 For example, if the values were too big, or too small, it might've been harder to record, and may not have been reported in the first place.
-We would need to understand more about the situation to see if it's really NMAR (for example, learn more about how they measure demand loss or count the number of customers affected, and determine if it is harder to measure for certain scenarios)
+We would need to understand more about the situation to see if it's really NMAR (for example, learn more about how they measure demand loss or count the number of customers affected, and determine if it is harder to measure for specific scenarios)

 ### Missingness Dependency
 Despite this, I wanted to run some tests to determine if those columns may be MAR (Missing at Random) based on another column.
-I reasoned that if there is a greater rural population density, "Demand Loss" may tend to be higher.
+I reasoned that if there is a greater rural population density ("Popden Rural"), "Demand Loss" may tend to be higher.
 There may be a relationship between them.

 Does the missingness of "Demand Loss" depend on "US State"?
 - Null Hypothesis: the distribution of 'US State' when 'Demand Loss' is missing is the same as the distribution of 'US State' when 'Demand Loss' is not missing.